Stone Commutator Lattices and Baer Rings: Transferring Davey`s Theorem to Commutative Unitary Rings

-Note that the fact that $R$ is a Baer ring iff ${\rm Id}(R)$ is a Stone lattice also follows from \cite[Theorem $2.6$]{sim}, according to which $R$ is a Baer ring iff $R^*$ is a Stone lattice, along with Corollary \ref{cglatdavey} and the fact that the lattices ${\rm Con}(R)$ and ${\rm Id}(R)$ are isomorphic, which show that ${\rm Id}(R)$ is a Stone lattice iff $R^*$ is a Stone lattice.
+See also \cite[Theorem $8$]{bell} and \cite[Theorem $2.6$]{sim}, according to which, if $R$ is semiprime, then $R$ is a Baer ring iff $R^*$ is a Stone lattice, which, by Corollary \ref{cglatdavey} and the fact that the lattices ${\rm Con}(R)$ and ${\rm Id}(R)$ are isomorphic, is equivalent to ${\rm Id}(R)$ being a Stone lattice.